 Lincoln MKX owners have reported 6 problems related to seats (under the seats category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Lincoln MKX based on all problems reported for the MKX.

 Front passenger seat stuck in incline position and will not recline to upright position.
 Seat is very seldom used in the recline position.